weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 ## Overview

-The `text2vec-palm` enables Weaviate to obtain vectors using PaLM embeddings.
+The `text2vec-palm` module enables Weaviate to obtain vectors using PaLM embeddings.

 :::info Available from version `v1.19.1`
 :::